patrimart/ngix-lens/README.md

 #### `view :: Lens -> obj -> val`

 `view` takes a Lens and a data structure and returns the value at the Lens "focus".
+Returns `undefined` if the lens does not resolve.

 #### `set :: Lens -> val -> obj -> obj`

 `set` takes a Lens, a value, and a data structure and returns a new, updated data structure.
+New objects are created and frozen as the lens walks the object tree.
+If the path to the focus does not exist, it will be created.

 #### `over :: Lens -> (v -> v) -> obj -> obj`